 Some people develop low back pain that does not go away within days.
-This may mean there is an injury to a disk.
-Small tears to the outer part of the disk (annulus) sometimes occur with aging.
-Some people with disk tears have no pain at all.
+This may mean there is an injury to a disc.
+Small tears to the outer part of the disc (annulus) sometimes occur with aging.
+Some people with disc tears have no pain at all.
 Others can have pain that lasts for weeks, months, or even longer.
 A small number of people may develop constant pain that lasts for years and is quite disabling.
-Why some people have pain and others do not is not well understood.
+Why some people have pain and others don’t is not currently well understood.

-Another common type of disk injury is a “slipped” or herniated disc.
-A disk herniates when its jelly-like center (nucleus) pushes against its outer ring (annulus).
-If the disk is very worn or injured, the nucleus may squeeze all the way through.
-When the herniated disk bulges out toward the spinal canal, it puts pressure on the sensitive spinal nerves, causing pain.
+Another common type of disc injury is a “slipped” or herniated disc.
+A disc herniates when its jelly-like center (nucleus) pushes against its outer ring (annulus).
+If the disc is very worn or injured, the nucleus may squeeze all the way through.
+When the herniated disc bulges out toward the spinal canal, it puts pressure on the sensitive spinal nerves, causing pain.

 - Spinal Decompression

 - Rehab/Strengthening Exercises